timelockrecovery/timelockrecovery.github.io/README.md

 Since Timelock Recovery plans do not require any involvement of a third party, they can be implemented in any Bitcoin wallet.
 However, two precaustions should be taken:

-1. Due to the way Bitcoin works, spending funds from the wallet might break the entire Timelock Recovery plan.
+1. Due to the way Bitcoin UTXOs work, spending funds from the wallet might break the entire Timelock Recovery plan.
 2. Adding more funds to the wallet will not be covered by the Timelock Recovery plan.

 Therefore it is highly recommended not to use the wallet for daily purposes after creating a